 The Parks and Recreation department is pleased to announce it will be hosting a number of Outdoor Recreation and Environmental Education programs over 2018.
 The County's overall goal is to provide residents and the public with opportunities to be active and form a connection to nature, to increase their overall health and quality of life.
 There will be programs available for families, youth and adults to attend.

-The following information is brief descriptions of some of the programs that will be offered in 2017.
-All programs require pre-registration.
+The following information is brief descriptions of some of the programs that will be offered in 2018.
+All programs will require pre-registration.